allinbit/VanitySearch/README.md

 This is a modified version of VanitySearch by [JeanLucPons](https://github.com/JeanLucPons/VanitySearch/).

 Performance optimization completed by [aaelick](https://github.com/aaelick).
+Only one GPU per instance.

 # Build
 ## Windows